ghostdevv/website/src/content/blog/self-hosting-dns.md

 I also require support for modern DNS protocols.
 The most common way a DNS request is done uses a plain, unencrypted request to port 53.
 It's super important to be able to use at least one of the main three encrypted methods: HTTPS (DoH), T LS (DoT), or QUIC (DoQ).
 I'll come back to these later.

-I'm not going to completely self host the DNS stack (just yet), so I'll still need a public DNS resolver to forward queries to.
-However, self hosting everything still has its benefits.
+I'm not going to completely self-host the DNS stack (just yet), so I'll still need a public DNS resolver to forward queries to.
+However, self-hosting everything still has its benefits.
 By using multiple different resolvers, operated by different companies, no single one gets the whole picture.
 Resolvers could also be raced to see which is able to return the query the fastest.
 Additionally, it only needs to be changed in one place if I stop using a resolver.

 ## Pi-hole